Probate Attorney & Trust Administration Lawyer in Brighton, MI.

 A petitioner would file a decedent's estate in the county in which the decedent was domiciled (usually, this is where the decedent lived) at the time of death.
 If the decedent was domiciled outside of Michigan but had property in Michigan, the petitioner may file an estate in the county where the decedent’s property was located at the time of death.

-When can I begin acting on behalf of a probate estate?
+When can I begin acting on behalf of a probate and estate administrator?

 You cannot act on behalf of the estate until you have been appointed personal representative (either formally or informally) and have received your Letters of Authority from the probate court.
 Letters of Authority give the personal representative the right to act on behalf of the estate and to perform the necessary actions to administer the estate.